Minnesota’s Mining History

 You can get dramatic views of that expanding mine from the Hull Rust Mahoning Mine View (1202 E. Howard St.; 218.262.4900), one of the largest operating open-pit mines in the world.
 The pit is 3½ miles long by 1½ miles wide and as deep as 535 feet.

 It has been an active mine since 1895, operated today by Hibbing Taconite Company.

 Since 1895, 1.4 billion tons of earth have been removed, yielding 800 million gross tons of iron ore; during WWII, as much as one-quarter of the US production of iron ore came from this one mine.

 Views from the parking lot are free and accessible during daylight hours.
 When the visitor center is open, you can wander around the grounds and pose for photos next to and inside the giant mining trucks and shovels.

 One highlight is the collection of restored buses from different eras.
-If you have any memories of long-distance bus travel—like I do—this place will stir up some nostalgia, like the time I took a long bus trip to bowling camp and the folks sitting behind me were nearly kicked off for smoking marijuana.
+If you have any memories of long-distance bus travel—as I do—this place will stir up some nostalgia, like the time I took a long bus trip to bowling camp, and the folks sitting behind me were nearly kicked off for smoking marijuana.
 Unfortunately, Greyhound no longer serves the city of its birth.